ALISS Womens History Month showcase 2026

 The presenters will Explore the NSMWAG Archive at Keele University, the role of material culture in preserving women’s activism, and reflect on why such collections matter.

-Final programme will be confirmed near the date
+final programme timings will be confirmed near the date